 Learn and Serve Environmental Anthropology Field (LEAF) School

-The LEAF School partners with tribes, government agencies, non-profits, and businesses to engage students through service-learning and community-based research in the hands-on application of traditional environmental knowledge to modern problems.
+The LEAF School partners with tribes, government agencies, non-profits, and businesses to engage students through service-learning and community-based research in the hands-on application of traditional environmental knowledge and anthropological methods to modern sustainability challenges.
 At the core of the program is a series of courses in human ecology and archaeology but all anthropology classes at the college participate in some LEAF School field activities.
 Typical projects include supporting tribal canoe journey, traditional food revitalization, habitat restoration, ethnobotany, road ecology, wildlife tracking, rapid ethnographic assessments, and archaeological surveys and excavations.
 In addition to the field courses undergraduate research supported by external grants and contracts gives students first-hand experience in ethnographic, ecological, and archaeological methods.

 In addition to our course offerings in human ecology and archaeology the LEAF School supports large public events open to the community.
 Join us at Stolja Ali: Place of Medicine Ethnobotanical Garden in the City of Lynnwood’s Gold Park on Make A Difference Day, Martin Luther King Jr. Day of Service, and Earth Day.
 Sign up through the Center for Service-Learning.
 Each year you can also join us as we help the powwow committee and our Native American Student Association host an annual powwow on the first weekend of May.